 If you do so, you are entitled to a special assignment incentive pay (AIP) of up to $1,500 monthly.
 The monthly pay, billets, locations, military specialties and limitations vary by service.

 Unlike the voluntary extension, this one happens whether a service member likes it or not.
 Under a program known as "stop-loss," the military can keep you on active duty after your anticipated discharge date.
 This program has been around since 1984 and has been used a few times.

 While currently not in effect, stop-loss can be activated at any time.
-It normally requires Congress to declare an act of war or national emergency; however, if Congress isn't in session and the president decides that it is in the national interest, he or she can declare a national emergency and retain any or all military members on active duty for at least six months, or until Congress gets involved.
+It normally requires Congress to declare an act of war or national emergency.
+However, if Congress isn't in session and the president decides that it is in the national interest, he can declare a national emergency and retain any or all military members on active duty for at least six months, or until Congress gets involved.

 If you are stop-lossed, current rules order Uncle Sam to pay you $500 extra each month for your troubles.